eschnou/ardrone-webflight/README.md

 3. Run `node app.js`
 4. Point your browser to http://localhost:3000/

 If you have enabled the **pilot** plugin, you can fly the drone with the following keys.
-Yes, these are azerty bindings :-) If you need qwerty ones, just hack the plugin.
-I'll need to find a way to provide custome configuration etc.
+You can define your keyboard in the config file.
+In the plugin, `azerty` and `qwerty` keyboards are defined.
+Feel free to define others.

 Use `Z, S, Q, D` to move front, back and sideways.
 Use your `cursors` to go up/down or turn clockwise/counter clockwise.
 Use `t` to takeoff and `l` for landing.